Degree Program Overview

 MEDEX 511 Public Health and Preventive Medicine: This course will explore the principles, systems and practices of public health and preventive medicine at the local, state and national levels.
 The intent will be to compare and contrast the practice of treating a population versus a single patient.
 Students should also recognize the breadth of health professions and how the interdisciplinary teams in which they work provide the structure for public health and preventive medicine at all levels of health care.

 The EMCHS is a professional, rather than a thesis program.
 The capstone project is the primary academic product of the program, and related coursework runs throughout the length of the program.
 Students will select a topic within the theme of their Focused Study course (described above).
 Students will produce a finished product of sufficient depth and analytic rigor to demonstrate the independent thought appropriate to clinical master’s-level work.
 In the winter quarter, students will submit a 12–15-page (minimum) paper that has been developed in consultation with the capstone advisor.
 At the end of the final quarter, students will make an online presentation to their colleagues and faculty.
 Capstone project credits will be required in each quarter, and will be graded on a credit/no credit basis.

 MEDEX 521 Capstone Project I – On-Site/Online (3 credits)

 Each student’s Capstone project will relate to his or her focused study area.
-Students will work on their Capstone Project over five quarters.
-The first quarter (summer one) will include two weeks of in-class lectures, seminars and small-group work, followed by six weeks of continuation online.
-By the end of the first quarter, students will submit a structured proposal accompanied by an annotated bibliography.
+Students will work on their Capstone Project over four quarters.
+The first quarter (summer) will include two weeks of in-class lectures, seminars and small-group work, followed by six weeks of continuation online.
+By the end of the first quarter, students will submit a structured proposal accompanied by an annotated bibliography and a 5-page partial draft paper.
 The proposal will include a description of activities required over the course of the following academic year as well as a timeline that must be approved by the capstone supervisor.